Skip to main content

 Comprehensive overview of the biology of microorganisms, with emphasis on bacteria.
 Topics include microbial cell structure and function, physiology, metabolism, genetics, diversity, and ecology.
 Also covers applied aspects of microbiology such as biotechnology, the role of microorganisms in environmental processes, and medical microbiology.

-Prerequisite: two majors-level biology courses and completion of mathematics requirements for biological sciences major or equivalent.
+Recommended prerequisite: Completion of mathematics requirements for biological sciences major or equivalent.
+Co-meets with BIOCB 6620.

 Pathogenic Bacteriology